NOAA-GSL/wxvx/README.md

 ### meta

 The `meta:` block may contain, for example, values tagged with YAML anchors referenced elsewhere via aliases (see the _Aliases_ section [here](https://pyyaml.org/wiki/PyYAMLDocumentation)), or values referenced elsewhere in Jinja2 expressions to be rendered by `uwtools` (see examples in [here](https://uwtools.readthedocs.io/en/stable/sections/user_guide/cli/tools/config.html#realize)).

+### paths

+Defines paths where various runtime assets are to be written.

+### paths.grids.baseline

+Where to store grids extracted from GRIB baseline datasets.
+When `baseline.name` is `truth`, this value will be ignored (`paths.grids.truth` will be used instead), and a warning will be issued if it is set.

+### paths.grids.forecast

+Where to store grids extracted from netCDF or Zarr forecast datasets.
+GRIB forecast datasts currently must be local, and grids are processed directly from their containing files without being extracted into separate files.

+### paths.grids.truth

+Where to store grids extracted from GRIB truth datasets.

+### paths.obs

+Where to store raw prepbufr files when they must be downloaded, and where to store netCDF files created from prepbufr sources with the MET tool `pb2nc`.

+### paths.run

+Where to store run directories for various `wxvx` workflow tasks: run directories for MET programs `pb2nc`, `grid_stat`, and `point_stat`, as well as those for plots.

 ### projection